alexpan00/isoseq-prep/scripts/README.md

       complements before matching.

 - `infer_adapters_from_concatemers.py`
+  - Purpose: When you want to run `isoseq refine` but you don't have primers fasta.
-  - Purpose: Recover the shared primer core that persists in concatemer reads by scanning for terminal polyA/polyT boundaries, extracting the flanking adapter sequence, and building a weighted consensus.
+    Recover the shared primer core that persists in concatemer reads by scanning for terminal polyA/polyT boundaries, extracting the flanking adapter sequence, and building a weighted consensus.